 - If you earned or plan to earn a degree, provide details about the earned or expected degree.

-- Click Add another Degree to add additional degrees, as needed.
+- Click Add another Degree to add additional degrees for this same college or university.

 - Select your college's or university's term system.
 You can usually find this on the back of your official transcripts, or you can contact your college's registrar.